Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 In the case of wxWidgets, it interfaces with the wxWindow class.
-And a few modes of operation designed for commun GUI functions such as text input, message display, selection from a set of choices and selection of a file from the platfrom's file selection.
+And a few modes of operation designed for commun GUI functions such as text input, message display, selection from a set of choices and selection of a file from the platfrom's file system.
 Modes are pushed onto and popped off the mode manager.
-This file (modalwx.cpp) also contains a mode of operation designed for editing the source code for a modal app.
+This file (modalwx.cpp) also contains a mode of operation designed for editing the source code for a Modal app.
 At present it only implements source code navigation features.
-We plan to add source code editing, codebase compilation and debugging features to make this a full-blown IDE for writing cross-platform modal apps.
+Source code editing, codebase compilation and debugging features will be added to make this a full-blown IDE for writing cross-platform Modal apps.
 The approach we have taken in the design of this source code editor is to target the narrow domain of modal source code.
 By design, all of a modal app's source code